t-detlefsen/crop-weed-discrim/README.md

 ## Pairwise Confusion Integration with ResNet

 This implementation integrates Pairwise Confusion with a modified ResNet model that outputs both features and logits during the forward pass.
-To train the model with Pairwise Confusion, use the `config_pc.yaml` configuration, which specifies the ResNet variant supporting feature extraction.

 ### Loss Functions and Objectives

-The Pairwise Confusion loss is computed in `trainer.py` through two additional loss functions:
+The Pairwise Confusion loss is computed in [utils.py](crop_weed_discrim/utils/utils.py) through two additional loss functions:
 - `PairwiseConfusion(features)`: Encourages feature compactness within a batch, helping to prevent overfitting.
 - `EntropicConfusion(features)` : Counterbalances overconfidence by increasing the entropy of the model’s predictions, promoting a smoother and more robust output distribution.